GuillaumeDugat/Road-Segmentation/README.md

 # CIL Road Segmentation Project

-## Kaggle Team: WeNeedANameHere
-### Team Members:
+The goal of the project is to train classifiers to segment roads in satellite images.
+This repository contains the code of the different approaches we used.
+This project is part of the course *Computational Intelligence Lab* (given at ETH Zurich).
+Our final report is [provided here](CIL_Report.pdf).

+## :busts_in_silhouette: Team Members
 * Gianluca Danieletto
 * Guillaume Dugat
 * Felix Yang
 * Daiwei Zhang

-This repository contains the code of the different approaches we used for project 3 of the course *Computational Intelligence Lab*.

-## Final Predictions:
+## :dart: Final Predictions
 To reproduce the result from our best approach (Res-U-Net-34, with external data and enhanced inference, described in section II.F and III.F in our report), please carefully follow the below instructions to perform the inference:

 Please download [data.zip](https://drive.google.com/file/d/1jaS_45Bzl9lYbJIZk8_In0Ptu9Mf9p8Q/view?usp=sharing) and [experiment.zip](https://drive.google.com/file/d/1FyP_HDq0qAO2Tuekr8AZWLyOIDuDrMc7/view?usp=sharing).